mainmatter/mainmatter.com/_posts/2019-02-11-ember-js-film-berlin.md

 twitter: mrmrcoleman
 topic: ember
 bio: "Communications and Community Outreach Specialist"
+description: "Mark Coleman announces the screening of \"Ember.js: The Documentary\" in Berlin, Feb.
+11th 2019."
 ---

 Following on from last week's premiere in Amsterdam the new [HoneyPot](https://www.honeypot.io/) film **'Ember: A Mini Documentary'** will be shown in Berlin this evening (2019-02-11).